nicobonacorsi/nicobonacorsi/README.md

 - 📫 How to reach me **niky.bonna@gmail.com**

-- 📄 Know about my experiences [linkedin/nicolò-bonacorsi]([www.linkedin.com/in/nicolò-bonacorsi-237a442a6](https://www.linkedin.com/feed/))
+- 📄 Know about my experiences [LinkedIn - Nicolò Bonacorsi](https://www.linkedin.com/in/nicolò-bonacorsi-237a442a6)

 <h3 align="left">Connect with me:</h3>
 <p align="left">